 - Refactor as much advanced code as possible.

 - Eliminate rules that are old.

-Given this scenario, we’d build foundational scripts to pull the master config with Property Manager API (PAPI), run a build script to create the right config for different environments, and then push/activate with PAPI.
+Given this scenario, we'd build foundational scripts to pull the primary config with Property Manager API (PAPI), run a build script to create the right config for different environments, and then push/activate with PAPI.
 It looked like this: